 Perform a cost-analysis.

-You’ll want to weigh the amount of time it may take to repair the device against the time it takes to get a new one delivered and installed.
+You’ll want to weigh the amount of time and money it may take to repair the device against the resources it takes to get a new one delivered and installed.

 Know the lifespan of your equipment.